All Episodes

 So it's a combination too.

-If 70% of the Hispanic vote went Republican, the Democrats would be the ones building the wall on the ball.
+But I do think this: if 70% of the Hispanic vote went Republican, the Democrats would be the ones building the wall on the border.

 You know, I may have been on welfare when I walked in the door because I needed it.